 Each email provider provides its own hourly and daily limits for the number of sent messages.
 If you exceed those limits, your account gets blocked, usually at least for a couple of hours.
 In some cases, your mailbox may be blocked for good.

-For instance, Gmail has established different daily sending limits for free mail accounts (max.
-500 emails sent a day), and paid accounts within the Google Apps for work (max.
-2000 emails sent a day).
+For instance, Gmail has established different daily sending limits for free mail accounts and paid accounts within the Google Apps for work.
 But this is just one email provider.
 If you’re not using Gmail to send your outbound campains:

 - define who your email provider is;

 - check their help section for the info about daily sending limits;

 - if you don’t find any clear information, contact the provider directly and ask them about their daily and hourly sending limits.